Maeldoun/lotro_item_selection/README.md

   * Run main_db.py
   * NOTE: if the parsing of the xml files fails, I didn't write the scripts, I got the from Kruelle, and I won't be able to assit in troublshooting immediately

+Thanks to Kylar for the idea, testing, troubleshooting, motivating, documenting, and colaboration.
+This wouldn't exist otherwise.
-Big thank you to Kruelle for the scripts to parse the .xml files.
-It saved me a bunch of work to largely rely on his scripts.
+Thanks to Kruelle for the scripts to parse the .xml files.
+Thanks to Dramacus for helping me make it work on non-windows machines.

 NOTE: the csv that is generated will create if it doesn't exist or append to a created existing file.